beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/access-array-data-with-indexes.english.md

 <br />
 <strong>Example</strong>
 <blockquote>var array = [50,60,70];<br>array[0]; // equals 50<br>var data = array[1];  // equals 60</blockquote>
 <strong>Note</strong><br>There shouldn't be any spaces between the array name and the square brackets, like <code>array [0]</code>.
-Although JavaScript is able to process this correctly, this may confuse other programmers reading your code.
+Although Python is able to process this correctly, this may confuse other programmers reading your code.
 </section>

 ## Instructions